 Financial Services Minor for Non-Business Majors

 Financial Services focuses on how to apply the principles of finance to the firms, services and products that serve the individual and business consumers.
 The professional opportunities in the financial services areas of banking, insurance, real estate, and financial planning are expanding rapidly.
 This program provides the non-business major an opportunity to develop career-focused skills in the financial services area.
+The 18-credit Financial Services Minor for Non-Business Majors will provide some solid skills to apply in a financial career.

 Required - 9 credits